awillemant/yncrea_jee_2021_lab04/README.md

 - Annotate this class with `@ComponentScan` and configure this annotation to tell Spring to check the `yncrea.lab04.web.controller` package.
 - Override the `addResourceHandlers` with the following code : `registry.addResourceHandler("/webjars/**").addResourceLocations("/webjars/");`
 - Declare a bean of type `VelocityConfigurer`
-  - `"/WEB-INF/velocity"` is the path you should pass to the `ResourceLoaderPath` method of that bean.
+  - `"/WEB-INF/velocity"` is the path you should pass to the `setResourceLoaderPath` method of that bean.
 - Declare a bean of type `VelocityViewResolver`
   - `".vm"` is the suffix configured in that bean (check the available methods of that bean)